yegle/your-dns/README.md

 POMERIUM_COOKIE_SECRET=YOUR_RANDOM_STRING
 ```

-3. Use your favorate tool to create free certificate from Let's Encrypt
+3. Use your favorate ACME client to create free certificate from Let's
-   and save it in `./letsencrypt` directory.
-If your domain name's NS is
+   Encrypt and save it in `./letsencrypt` directory.
+If your domain
-   on cloudflare, the following is an example on how to do it within
+   name's NS is Cloudflare, the following is an example on how to do it
-   docker:
+   within docker:
 ```
   certbot:
     image: certbot/dns-cloudflare:latest